Best daily deals

 What is the Razer Kaira Wireless like?

-Physically, the Razer Kaira Wireless is almost identical to the Razer Kaira Pro.
-In fact, with a few exceptions, this headset offers basically the same user experience, too.
+The Razer Kaira Wireless is almost identical physically to the Razer Kaira Pro.
+In fact, with a few exceptions, this headset offers basically the same user experience.

 The Razer Kaira Wireless lays on a fabric surface.